pombase/genome_changelog/readme.md

   * Changes in qualifiers of features that are present in both versions.
 * It also contains a script to perform the diff for any two embl files (`two_genomes_diff.py`)
 * More PomBase-specific stuff
+  * Download versions that pre-date the use of svn from the PomBase FTP server.

 ## TL;DR; to update diff files ⏩